 The Committee shall be composed of at least three (3) members of the Board of Directors, majority of whom shall be independent directors, including the chairperson.
-The Chairman of the RMM shall be appointed by the Board and shall not be the chairperson of the Board of Directors, or any other board-level committee.
-The Committee shall possess a range of expertise and adequate knowledge on risk management issues and practices.
+The Chairman of the ARC shall be appointed by the Board and shall not be the chairperson of the Board of Directors, or any other board-level committee.
 It shall have also access to independent experts to assist it in discharging its responsibilities.